 The Securities and Exchange Commission (SEC) governs the CSE, unit trusts, stockbrokers, listed public companies, margin traders, underwriters, investment managers, credit rating agencies, and securities depositories.
 Foreign portfolio investment is encouraged.
 Foreign investors can purchase up to 100 percent of equity in Sri Lankan companies in permitted sectors.
 Investors may open an Inward Investment Account (IIA) with any commercial bank in Sri Lanka to bring in investments.
 As of August 30, 2020, 289 companies representing 20 business sectors are listed on the CSE.
 As stock market liquidity is limited, investors need to manage exit strategies carefully.

 In accordance with its IMF Article VIII obligations, the government and the Central Bank of Sri Lanka (CBSL) generally refrain from restrictions on current international transfers.
 When the government experiences balance of payments difficulties, it tends to impose controls on foreign exchange transactions.
-Due to pressures on the balance of payments caused by the COVID-19 economic crisis, Sri Lanka took several measures to restrict imports.
-In March 2020, CBSL suspended importation of a wide list of non-essential goods and motor vehicles.
-The import control department also imposed further regulations restricting certain imported food items and instituted a 3-month credit term for importation of certain essential imports.
-The import restrictions are currently in effect until January 1, 2021.
+Due to pressures on the balance of payments caused by the COVID-19 economic crisis, Sri Lanka took several measures to restrict imports and limit outward capital transactions.

 The state consumes over 50 percent of the country’s domestic financial resources and has a virtual monopoly on the management and use of long-term savings.
 This inhibits the free flow of financial resources to product and factor markets.
 High budget deficits have caused interest rates to rise and resulted in higher inflation.
-On a year-to-year basis, inflation was approximately 5.2 percent in April of 2020, and the average prime lending rate was 9.49 percent.
+On a year-to-year basis, inflation was approximately 5.1 percent in March of 2021, and the average prime lending rate was 9.91 percent.
 Retained profits finance a significant portion of private investment in Sri Lanka with commercial banks as the principal source of bank finance and bank loans as the most widely used credit instrument for the private sector.
 Large companies also raise funds through corporate debentures.
 Credit ratings are mandatory for all deposit-taking institutions and all varieties of debt instruments.
-Local companies are allowed to borrow from foreign sources.
+Local companies can borrow from foreign sources.
 FDI finances about 6 percent of overall investment.
-Foreign investors are allowed to access credit on the local market and are free to raise foreign currency loans.
+Foreign investors can access credit on the local market and are free to raise foreign currency loans.

 Money and Banking System

 Sri Lanka has a diversified banking system.
 There are 25 commercial banks: 13 local and 12 foreign.
 In addition, there are seven specialized local banks.
 Citibank N.A. is the only U.S. bank operating in Sri Lanka.
 Several domestic private commercial banks have substantial government equity acquired through investment agencies controlled by the government.
-Banking has expanded to rural areas, and by 2019 there were over 2,900 commercial banking outlets and over 5,100 Automated Teller Machines throughout the country.
+Banking has expanded to rural areas, and by end of 2020 there were over 3,619 commercial bank branches and over 6,176 Automated Teller Machines throughout the country.
 Both resident and non-resident foreign nationals can open foreign currency banking accounts.
 However, non-resident foreign nationals are not eligible to open Sri Lankan Rupee accounts.

-Total assets of commercial banks stood at LKR 10,944 billion ($59 billion) as of December 31, 2019.
+Total assets of the banking industry stood at LKR 14,666 billion ($75.2 billion) as of December 31, 2020.
 The two fully state-owned commercial banks – Bank of Ceylon and People’s Bank – are significant players, accounting for about 33 percent of all banking assets.
-The Bank of Ceylon currently holds a non-performing loan (NPL) ratio of 5.35 percent (up from 4.79 percent in 2019).
-The People’s Bank currently holds a NPL ratio of 4.79 percent (up from 3.68 percent in 2019).
+The Bank of Ceylon currently holds a non-performing loan (NPL) ratio of 4.98 percent (up from 4.79 percent in 2019).
+The People’s Bank currently holds a NPL ratio of 3.85 percent (up from 3.68 percent in 2019).
 Both banks have significant exposure to SOEs but, these banks are implicitly guaranteed by the state.
+The six-month debt moratorium issued by the CBSL for distressed borrowers will expired in March 2021, the impact of this is yet to be reflected on the banking sector NPL

-In October 2019 Sri Lanka was removed from the Financial Action Task Force (FATF) gray list after making significant changes to its Anti-Money Laundering/Countering the Finance of Terrorism (AML/CFT) laws.
-CBSL is exploring the adoption of blockchain technologies in its financial transactions and appointed two committees to look into the possible adoption of blockchain and cryptocurrencies.
+In October 2019, Sri Lanka was removed from the Financial Action Task Force (FATF) gray list after making significant changes to its Anti-Money Laundering/Countering the Finance of Terrorism (AML/CFT) laws.
+CBSL is exploring the adoption of blockchain technologies in its financial transactions and appointed two committees to investigate the possible adoption of blockchain and cryptocurrencies.

 Foreign Exchange and Remittances